07abhi9av/07abhi9av/README.md

 - 👋 Hi, I’m @07abhi9av
-- 👀 I’m interested in programming, learning stuffs about tech
+- 👀 I’m interested in programming, learning tech and other stuffs.
 - 🌱 IT student at Vellore Institute of Technology, Vellore
 - 📫 You can reach me @https://www.linkedin.com/in/abhinav-aryan-409913227/
 <!---